attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mobo/README.md

 ---

 1. Check for and/or obtain consent (see the previous example).
 2. Execute the getMessageList method.
-For more information about the parameters of this method refer to AttApiClient.getMessageList.
+For more information about the parameters of this method refer to AttApiClient.InAppMessaging.getMessageList.

 <code>

-    AttApiClient.getMessageHeaders(
+    AttApiClient.InAppMessaging.getMessageList(
 		function(response){
             if (! (response.MessageList && response.MessageList.total > 0)) {
             	// No messages were found by the API ...